terra-hq/counter/readme.md

 const counter = new Counter({
     element: document.querySelector(".counter-element"),
-    endValue: 5000, // The final value of the counter
     duration: 2, // Duration of the animation in seconds
     separator: ".", // Thousands separator (optional)
     start: "top center", // ScrollTrigger start position (optional)